SMAPPNYU/smapphowto/requesting_a_collection.md

 "God is good."

-You could also structure the above query like so (without commas):
+###3 - You can also just submit single word terms like so:

-"good", "world" and it would give you the same tweets like so:
+["good" "world"] (two strings, no comma) and it would give you the same tweets like so:

 "I am a very good person, I live in a wonderful world."